Captivating Ha Long Bay, Vietnam Junk Boat Cruise and Seafood Markets

 IMG_1618

-Upon arrival, I set up a Junk Boat (old fishing boats) Cruise to explore these enchanting islands.
+Upon arrival, I set up a 3-hour Junk Boat (old fishing boat) Cruise to explore these enchanting islands.
 There are many small boats that take you into the shadows of these towering rock formations.

 IMG_0945